ulyssey28/Mars-Mission-Web-Scraping/README.md

 * Scraped the [NASA Mars News Site](https://mars.nasa.gov/news/) and collected the latest News Title and Paragraph Text.

-* Assign the text to variables for later reference.
+* Assigned the text to variables for later reference.

 ```python
 # Example: